iomz/hito/README.md

 1. **Open sidebar**: Click the hamburger menu (☰) button in the top-right corner when viewing a directory.
 The sidebar slides in from the right.
 2. **Create categories**: Go to the "Categories" tab and click "+ Add" to create a new category
    - **Automatic hotkey**: When you create a new category, a number key (1-9, then 0) is automatically assigned to toggle that category.
 You can see and edit this hotkey in the "Hotkeys" tab
+   - **Mutually exclusive categories**: When creating or editing a category, you can select which other categories are mutually exclusive with it.
+If category A is mutually exclusive with category B, assigning A to an image will automatically remove B (and vice versa)
 3. **Assign categories**:
    - In the modal view, click category buttons to assign/unassign categories to the current image
    - Categories are saved automatically to the data file (`.hito.json`)